circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 ### Language Images

-Language images are images for common programming languages, along with common tools pre-installed.
+Language images are images for common programming languages, along with some common tools pre-installed.
 These images should be listed first under the `docker` key in your configuration, thus becoming the [**primary container**]({{ site.baseurl }}/2.0/glossary/#primary-container) during execution.

-CircleCI maintains language images for the following images:
+CircleCI maintains language images for the following languages:

 - [Android](#android)
 - [Clojure](#clojure)